jamessu2/python_jupyter_notebooks/README.md

 # python_jupyter_notebooks

-Project for general practice with Jupyter notebooks
+Repository for general practice with Jupyter notebooks